The Bench Report

 The designated UK government minister responsible for intergovernmental relations and managing devolution outside England is usually the Chancellor of Duchy of Lancaster.

-We mentioned the UK secretaries of state for Scotland, Wales and Northern Ireland earlier.
+the UK secretaries of state for Scotland, Wales and Northern Ireland earlier.
 What exactly do they do in this devolved picture?

 They play a really important role.
 They act as the primary link between the UK government and the devolved administrations in their respective nations.
 They represent UK government interests there and represent the interests of those nations within the UK.
 Do